Manifold Dimension Estimation via Local Graph Structure: Design of New Estimators

 \subsection{Filling Details: QE and TLS}

 Evaluating the model fit is a crucial step within our framework.
 As \eqref{eqn-estimator} suggests, a good fit signals that the intrinsic dimension has likely been reached.
-For \textbf{QE}, this step is straightforward: classical statistical theory provides the \( F \)-statistic, specifically designed to compare a target regression model against others.
+For \textbf{QE}, this step is straightforward: classical statistical theory provides the \( F \)-statistic \citep{montgomery2021introduction}, specifically designed to compare a target regression model against others.

-Figure~\ref{fig:Fs} shows the distribution of \( F \)-statistics for \( j = 1, 2, 3 \), computed from a sample of size \(1000\) drawn uniformly from a \( d = 3 \) deformed sphere (with parameter \( c = 0.01 \)).
+Figure~\ref{fig:Fs} shows the distribution of \( F \)-statistics for \( j = 1, \cdots, 5 \), computed from a sample of size \(1000\) drawn uniformly from a \( d = 3 \) deformed sphere (with parameter \( c = 0.01 \)).
 A clear shift of the \( F \)-statistic histogram is observed at \( j = 3 \), demonstrating its potential to accurately identify the intrinsic dimension.

 In practice, it is often more convenient to base the dimension estimate on the \( p \)-value associated with the \( F \)-statistic.
 However, this approach requires care.
 The validity of the \( F \)-distribution hinges on the assumption of normally distributed errors, which may not hold in our setting.
-Two primary sources of deviation from this assumption exist: (i) error introduced by estimating the tangent space via PCA, and (ii) approximation error in modeling the nonlinear map \( g \) with a second-order polynomial \( q \).
-Neither of these guarantees normally distributed residuals, and therefore the theoretical \( F \)-distribution may not strictly apply.
+When $j = d$, errors in our model (i.e., the $\epsilon$ term in (\ref{eqn-model})) can be attributed to three primary sources: (i) error introduced by estimating the tangent space via PCA, (ii) approximation error using the second-order Taylor polynomial, and (iii) error from noise.
+None of these is guaranteed to be normal, and therefore the theoretical \( F \)-distribution may not strictly apply.

-Despite this, the \( F \)-statistic is well-known for its robustness to different kinds of violations \citep{box1962robustness, ali1996robustness}.
+Despite this, the distribution of \( F \)-statistic is well-known for its robustness to different kinds of violations, see \citep{box1962robustness} and \citep{ali1996robustness}.
 Empirically, we consistently observe a pronounced jump in its value at the true dimension, and applying a fixed \( p \)-value threshold (e.g., at the 1\% level) leads to reliable results across a broad range of datasets and settings.

 An alternative goodness-of-fit measure that penalizes model complexity is the \emph{adjusted} \( R^2 \) score.
 This statistic is bounded above by 1, with larger values indicating better fit.
 A negative adjusted \( R^2 \) suggests that the model performs worse than the trivial model.